Optable/optable-web-sdk/README.md

     // Or if the EID is being passed through a "email_sha" query string
     // like https://www.mysite.com?origin=newsletter&email_sha=abcdef0123456789abcdef0123456789abcdef0123456789abcdef0123456789&foo=bar
     // optable.instance.tryIdentifyFromParams("email_sha");

+    // Optionally, you can provide a custom prefix as the second argument to tryIdentifyFromParams.
+    // This prefix will be used in the constructed identifier, allowing you to capture a value
+    // from the URL parameter even if it may not be a SHA256-hashed email.
+    // For example, optable.instance.tryIdentifyFromParams("email_md5", "c2");
+    // You can find a list of supported prefixes at https://docs.optable.co/optable-documentation/dmp/reference/identifier-types#type-prefixes

   });
 </script>
 ```